 Final Verdict

-The complete winter running kit that performed best across our testing is the Brooks Notch Thermal Hoodie over a Patagonia Capilene Thermal Weight Crew, paired with The North Face Paramount Hybrid Tights, Smartwool Merino Run Gloves, and a Buff CoolNet UV Half Balaclava.
+The complete winter running kit that performed best across our testing is the Brooks Notch Thermal Hoodie over a Patagonia Capilene Thermal Weight Crew, paired with The North Face Paramount Hybrid Tights, the Smartwool Thermal Merino Glove, and a Buff CoolNet UV Multifunctional Neckwear.
 This system covers the 15°F to 40°F range that represents the majority of North American winter training conditions.

-If budget requires prioritizing, start with the Buff balaclava ($20) and Smartwool gloves ($50) — extremity protection delivers the highest comfort return per dollar spent in cold conditions.
+If budget requires prioritizing, start with the Buff neckwear ($25) and the Smartwool glove ($40) — extremity protection delivers the highest comfort return per dollar spent in cold conditions.
 Add the tights next, then the base layer, then the jacket as budget allows.
 Each piece of this kit performs well individually and they work together as a system engineered around the same thermal management principles.

 Related Guides